Stroll the Overtoom for interior inspiration

 Veg out (literally) for the day

 With so many new vegetarian and vegan restaurants in Amsterdam reinventing the way plant-based food looks and tastes, a growing number of Amsterdammers have begun handing in their steak knives.
 Amsterdam Oud-West has become a veggie Valhalla, with restaurants and cafés ditching boring salads and tofu-everything to offer delicious dishes that just happen to be vegetarian.
-Give your body a day of plant-based nutrition with breakfast or lunch at Meatless District, ending the day with your choice of burger at Dutch Weed Burger Joint or the Vegan Junk Food Bar.
+Give your body a day of plant-based nutrition with breakfast or lunch at Meatless District, ending the day with your choice of burger at Soil Amsterdam or the Vegan Junk Food Bar.
 If your stomach starts to rumble in between meals, head to Foodhallen to grab a veggie snack at Fento or Padron.

 Meet the makers at the Maker Market